ava-labs/hypersdk/README.md

 ### Continuous Block Production
 Unlike other VMs on Avalanche, `hypervms` produce blocks continuously (even if empty).
-While this may sound wasteful, it improves the "worst case" AWM verification cost (AWM verfication requires creating a reverse diff to the last referenced P-Chain block), prevents a fallback to leaderless block production (which can lead to more rejected blocks), and avoids a prolonged post-bootstrap readiness wait (`hypersdk` waits to mark itself as ready until it has seen a `ValidityWindow` of blocks).
+While this may sound wasteful, it improves the "worst case" AWM verification cost (AWM verification requires creating a reverse diff to the last referenced P-Chain block), prevents a fallback to leaderless block production (which can lead to more rejected blocks), and avoids a prolonged post-bootstrap readiness wait (`hypersdk` waits to mark itself as ready until it has seen a `ValidityWindow` of blocks).